Public Libraries: Your Planning Guide for Reopening

 Make a list of all the areas in your library that are set up for people to be in close proximity to each other, including meeting rooms, computer stations, children’s areas, etc. Evaluate whether these spaces can be made safer by separating them with barriers.
-Use partitions, sound barriers, or mobile whiteboards to cordon off or separate spaces into smaller areas and discourage gathering.
+Use partitions, desk shields, sound barriers, or mobile whiteboards to cordon off or separate spaces into smaller areas and discourage gathering.

 Next, look at the furniture layout in your spaces.
 Can you rearrange furniture pieces to ensure 6 feet of distance between patrons?
 If not, consider removing some pieces of furniture or moving them off to the side of the room.
 If furniture cannot be moved, use removable tape to mark large Xs on them so patrons know not to use those items.

 Focus on retaining the furniture that has antimicrobial coverings or is easily cleaned, such as vinyl or plastic pieces.
 Your flexible, mobile tables can be moved apart from each other or folded, nested, and stored to reduce the number of seating spaces.